CodistoConnect/CodistoConnect/README.md

 ssh $USER@DOMAIN "wget -O - https://qa.codisto.com/plugin/install | $SHELL"
 ```

+<h2>Problems with your install? </h2>
+We continually update our support pages with documentation to assist with any pre or post installation problems.
+Please check out our installation related
+<a href="http://help.codisto.com/category/4-category">support pages</a>, particularly the <a href="http://help.codisto.com/article/95-problems-with-codisto-connect-magento">FAQ</a>.

 <h2>Contributing to the Codisto Connect code base</h2>
 Contributions can take the form of new components or features, changes to existing features, tests, documentation (such as developer guides, user guides, examples, or specifications), bug fixes, optimizations, or just good suggestions.